Innovation is the key

 Encouraging behaviour change with refill innovations

-In 2012, we began rolling out refills to reduce the volume of plastic used in our product packaging.
+We have been selling refills since 2012, reducing the volume of plastic used in our product packaging.
 Refills have the added benefit of being more affordable for consumers.